 SumExtra makes your home insurance cover go further.
-If we have accepted a claim for loss or damage to your home, SumExtra provides additional cover at claim time if costs to rebuild your home is more than your sum insured amount noted on your policy schedule.
+If we have accepted a claim for loss or damage to your home, SumExtra provides additional cover at claim time if the cost to rebuild your home is more than your sum insured amount noted on your policy schedule.

-To qualify for SumExtra you need to make sure that the dollar value your home is insured for (also known as Sum Insured) is at least the value of your home’s rebuild cost estimate.
+To qualify for SumExtra, you need to ensure that the overall amount your home is insured for (also known as sum insured) is at least the value of your home’s rebuild cost estimate.